galax19ksh/WebScraper/README.md

 ## Webpage Unicode Text Extractor

-This Python script allows you to extract text from a webpage and save it to a text file.
+This Python script allows you to extract unicode text from a webpage and save it to a text file.

 ### Tools used